How Much Traffic Is From Organic Search: (Updated for 2026)

 How Much Traffic Is From Organic Search?

-Organic traffic will grow and reach 53% in 2024, with paid traffic providing roughly 15%.
-More than 75% of B2B traffic comes from organic and paid searches.
-A micro-study looking at 5,000 Google Search queries shows the following rates based on the first-page position.
+Organic traffic is expected to grow to 53% in 2024, with paid traffic accounting for roughly 15%.
+More than 75% of B2B traffic originates from organic and paid search results.
+A micro-study examining 5,000 Google Search queries reveals the following rates by first-page position.

 Position 1 – 20.5%